edelvalle/SuperElixir/README.md

 ### Elixir interpreter settings

 By default this package will use default Elixir interpreter from the `PATH`.
-Also you can set different interpreter for each Sublime Project.
+Also you can set different interpreter for each Sublime Project and the the mix environment will be set to `MIX_ENV=dev`.
+You can change this.

 To set project related Elixir interpreter you have to edit yours project config file.
 By default project config name is `<project name>.sublime-project`

-You can set Elixir interpreter, using for example the following:
+You can set Elixir interpreter and mix environment, using for example the
+following:

     # <project name>.sublime-project
     {